Following Jenny’s Money

 Which brings us to the still-infamous Hedreen corporate-welfare affair, a telling historical bellwether for judging Durkan family values.

 In 2002, Jamie and Ryan Durkan both lobbied in Seattle City Hall on behalf of R. C. Hedreen and Co., a longtime downtown luxury hotel developer, to promote special-exemption legislation allowing Hedreen to expand certain downtown hotel development plans without building the low-income housing units then required as impact mitigation under city law.
-Long story short, that legislation — written by Jamie and Ryan and sponsored by city council member Richard McIver — would have essentially robbed the city of $6 million worth of low-income housing in downtown Seattle.
+Long story short, that legislation — written by Jamie and Ryan and sponsored by city council member Richard McIver — would have essentially robbed our city of $6 million worth of low-income housing in downtown Seattle.
 Only after persistent opposition from city council member Nick Licata did Mayor Greg Nickels veto the legislation.

 And then there’s Challenge Seattle, an ad hoc establishment coalition which recently helped bankroll a deceptive six-figure TV ad campaign attacking Durkan’s opponent Cary Moon.
 That effort was funded through an independent expenditure committee astroturfly named People for Jenny Durkan.
 Among other Challenge Seattle members, Starbucks gave $25,000, Alaska Airlines $20,000, Puget Sound Energy $18,000, Boeing $12,000, and Weyerhaeuser $5,000.
 Big Money much, Ms. Durkan?